1995 British Formula Three Championship

 The 1995 British Formula Three season was the 45th British Formula Three Championship, won by Oliver Gavin.
 The season started on 26 March at Silverstone and ended at Thruxton on 15 October following eighteen races.
 Having finished runner-up to Kelvin Burt two years previously, Gavin took the risk of dropping back down to Formula Three off the back of an unsuccessful season in Formula 3000 and was able to narrowly clinch the title at the final round from fellow Briton Ralph Firman.
 Class B was won by Martin Byford.

+The scoring system was 20-15-12-10-8-6-4-3-2-1 points awarded to the first ten finishers, with 1 (one) extra point added to the driver who set the fastest lap of the race.
+All results counted towards the driver's final tally.